huggingface/transformers/docs/source/main_classes/trainer.rst

 Notes:

-- This feature requires distributed training (so multiple GPUs)
+- This feature requires distributed training (so multiple GPUs).
-- It is not implemented for TPUs
+- It is not implemented for TPUs.
 - It works with ``--fp16`` too, to make things even faster.
 - One of the main benefits of enabling ``--sharded_ddp`` is that it uses a lot less GPU memory, so you should be able to use significantly larger batch sizes using the same hardware (e.g. 3x and even bigger) which should leave to